-Today in 1982, Lech Walesa was released from detention.
-William Cook explores the troubled history of his city, with its German and Polish roots
+Today in 1939, Germany invaded Poland.
+William Cook explores the troubled history of Gdansk, with its German and Polish roots

 In the Muzeum Narodowe in Gdansk there’s a painting which sums up the tangled history of this tragic, triumphant city.